CasBex/ZMQPoller.jl/README.md

 |:-------------------------------------------------------------------------:|:-------------------------------:|
 | [![][docs-dev-img]][docs-dev-url] | [![][codecov-img]][codecov-url] |

+__This package has been found to sometimes cause segmentation faults.
+Despite tests working in this repository it is strongly inadvisable to use this in your work!__
+The package will be retained for posteriority.

 ## Installation
 This package is unregistered and should be installed via the URL.
 This package will not be added to the Julia general registry.